Back to all blogs

 Understanding the Thyroid and TPO Antibodies

-Before we dive into the "how long," we must understand the "what."
-The thyroid is a small, butterfly-shaped gland located at the base of your neck.
-Though small, it is essentially the "engine room" of your body.
-It produces hormones—primarily Thyroxine (T4) and Triiodothyronine (T3)—that regulate your metabolism, heart rate, body temperature, and even your mood.
+The thyroid is a small, butterfly-shaped gland at the base of your neck that acts as the "engine room" of your body.
+It produces hormones like Thyroxine (T4) and Triiodothyronine (T3) that regulate metabolism, heart rate, and mood.

 Hashimoto’s Thyroiditis and Graves’ Disease

-The most common condition associated with high TPO antibodies is Hashimoto’s thyroiditis.
-In this condition, the immune system’s attack leads to an underactive thyroid (hypothyroidism).
-Symptoms often include:
+High TPO antibodies are most commonly associated with Hashimoto’s thyroiditis, where the immune attack leads to an underactive thyroid (hypothyroidism).
+Symptoms include:

 How Long Does the Physical Test Take?